DFTinc/onyx-android-demo/README.md

-# onyx-5.0-demo
+# onyx-android-demo
-Demo app for developers that demonstrates the features of Onyx 5.0 SDK
+Demo app for developers that demonstrates the features of Onyx 7.0 SDK

 Getting Started
 ---------------